Okpara Inland: Community Activities

-The people of this community are known for their very entertaining festivals which display a wide array of attires, dances, drama, etc. Among the notable festivals are the Edjenu festival which is held once every 20 years, the Eni festival which is held once every 25 years, the Okekere festival, etc. The community is also known to engage in age group fraternities such as social clubs, mutual friends, and other common purpose gatherings.
-The hospitality of the people is second to none.
-A guest is treated with respect and also entertained by the diurnal and nocturnal nature of the community.
-People of all age group engage in drinking, partying and other forms of social gathering around the community.
-These serve as an attractive force to tourists and community members in diaspora.
-One of such times of rampant activity is usually festivals and Christian holidays like Christmas.
-New Years are also celebrated with unified hospitality.
+The people of this community are known for their very entertaining festivals which display a wide array of attires, dances, drama, etc. Among the notable festivals are the Edjenu festival which is held once every 20 years, the Eni festival which is held once every 25 years, the Okekere festival, etc.

 Education

 The people of this community are known to be well educated and to have embraced western education wholeheartedly.
 Some of the schools in this community include: